The64thGamer/cheeseepedia/content/wiki/Birthday Star '95.md

 {{Showtape|date=1995|length=3:16|c&r93=C&R|r1293=R12|cusvhs93=3-Stage|laseraam=AAM LaserDisc|lasersc=Studio C LaserDisc|studioc=Studio C DVD|image=birthday 95 screencap.png}}

-long-running Birthday Star show and succeeded  The show was produced by Disney-MGM Studios, whom ShowBiz Pizza Time Inc. had outsourced showtape production to in 1994 and uses the then-current voice acting and instrumentation featured in the shows they produced.
+long-running Birthday Star show and succeeded [Birthday Star '92.]({{< ref "wiki/Birthday Star '92.md" >}}) The show was produced by Disney-MGM Studios, whom ShowBiz Pizza Time Inc. had outsourced showtape production to in 1994 and uses the then-current voice acting and instrumentation featured in the shows they produced.
 This was the first birthday show produced from the ground up to be a live show and some elements of the show reflect that.

 Upon its release in January 1995, it was produced on a videocassette separate from the main showtape usually paired up with whatever live show was currently valid.
 The two shows would be separated by a 'birthday break', a short intermission designed to give the walk-around performer(s) a rest between performances.
 Birthday breaks would become a standard practice and would be used for several years until the widespread adoption of DVDs as a show format rendered them obsolete.
-Speaking of other formats, Birthday Star '95, unlike its predecessor, would see releases on LaserDisc and DVD + Floppy Disk shows as these formats were necessitated by new stage shows such as the  respectively.
-The show would remain valid under several forms through December 2000 when it was succeeded by [Birthday Star 2001]({{< ref "wiki/Birthday Star 2001.md" >}}).
+Speaking of other formats, Birthday Star '95, unlike its predecessor, would see releases on LaserDisc and DVD + Floppy Disk shows as these formats were necessitated by new stage shows such as the [Awesome Adventure Machine]({{< ref "wiki/Awesome Adventure Machine.md" >}}) and [Studio C]({{< ref "wiki/Studio C Alpha.md" >}}) respectively.
+The show would remain valid under several forms through December 2000 when it was succeeded by Birthday Star 2001.

 ## Summary ##